swcarpentry/shell-novice/01-filedir.md

 > it is just a separator.

-Underneath `/Users`, (or *inside* the `/Users` diretory) we find one directory for each user with an account on Nelle's machine, her colleagues the Mummy and Wolfman.
+Underneath `/Users`, (or *inside* the `/Users` diretory) we find one directory for each other user with an account on Nelle's machine; her colleagues the Mummy and Wolfman.

 ![Home Directories](fig/home-directories.svg)

-The Mummy likes to store his files in a directory called `/Users/imhotep`, while the Wolfman just calls his file direcotry `/Users/larry`, and Nelle's are in `/Users/nelle`.
+The egotistic Mummy likes to store his files in a directory called `/Users/imhotep`, while the reclusive Wolfman just calls his file direcotry `/Users/larry`, and logical Nelle's are in `/Users/nelle`.
 Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory and this is where we will begin our adventure.
-Typically, when you open a new command prompt you will be in your home directory to start.

 Now let's learn the command that will let us see the contents of our own filesystem.
 We can see what's in our home directory `/Users/nelle/` by running `ls`,